 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), The Collection Bureau of Hudson Valley, Inc. was founded in 1974 and incorporated in 1977. the BBB established its profile page in 1978.
-Listed as a collection agency, CBHV uses the alternate business name Healthcare Billing Service of New York, Inc., and has three alternate website addresses: www.cbhvfinacial.com; www.cbhvhealthcare.com; and www.heathcarebillingserviceofny.com.
+They’re legit.
+According to the Better Business Bureau (BBB), The Collection Bureau of Hudson Valley, Inc. is a legitimate collection agency founded in 1974 and incorporated in 1977.
+The BBB established its profile page in 1978.
+CBHV uses the alternate business name Healthcare Billing Service of New York, Inc., and has three alternate website addresses: www.cbhvfinacial.com; www.cbhvhealthcare.com; and www.heathcarebillingserviceofny.com.
 Buzzfile estimates CBHV’s annual revenue at $8.5 million and the size of its staff at 85 people.

 CBHV’s collections division cites compliance with “all applicable Federal and State laws, including the Federal Fair Debt Collection Practices Act (FDCPA), Public Law 95-109, and the Health Insurance Portability and Accountability Act (HIPAA).”
 Their collections process uses telephone campaigns to establish initial contact; dunning letter campaigns; asset searches; a variety of payment options; and skip tracing software.
 When collection efforts fail, CBHV’s litigation service will pursue civil litigation for accounts in which “attachable assets or employment is verified.”